origin-coding/Alacrity/README_en.md

 ## Features

 1. Plugins suitable for lots of situations, such as Base64, UUID, WebSocket, etc。
-2. Switching between Chinese and English, and change themes between light and dark.
+2. Switching between Chinese and English, and change themes between light and dark; when switching theme config to system default, mayby a refresh is needed to activate current theme.

 ## Download & install